fraylopez/restaurant/devlog.md

 2023-11-22 21:53:14
 I will start working on performance now.
 I will guide myself by the tests and measure the performance of the solution on different implementations.

+2023-11-23 11:59:43
+Catch a bug while testinmg performance.
+Added a new test to reproduce the bug and fix it.